Sheep: Flock behavior

 Sheep are flock animals and strongly gregarious; much sheep behavior can be understood on the basis of these tendencies.
 The dominance hierarchy of sheep and their natural inclination to follow a leader to new pastures were the pivotal factors in sheep being one of the first domesticated livestock species.
 Furthermore, in contrast to the red deer and gazelle (two other ungulates of primary importance to meat production in prehistoric times), sheep do not defend territories although they do form home ranges.
-All sheep have a tendency to congregate close to other members of a flock, although this behavior varies with breed, and sheep can become stressed when separated from their flock members.
+All sheep have a tendency to congregate close to other members of a flock, although this behavior varies with breed; sheep can become stressed when separated from their flock members.
 During flocking, sheep have a strong tendency to follow, and a leader may simply be the first individual to move.
 Relationships in flocks tend to be closest among related sheep: in mixed-breed flocks, subgroups of the same breed tend to form, and a ewe and her direct descendants often move as a unit within large flocks.
 Sheep can become hefted to one particular local pasture (heft) so they do not roam freely in unfenced landscapes.
 Lambs learn the heft from ewes and if whole flocks are culled it must be retaught to the replacement animals.

-Flock behaviour in sheep is generally only exhibited in groups of four or more sheep; fewer sheep may not react as expected when alone or with few other sheep.
+Flock behavior in sheep is generally only exhibited in groups of four or more sheep; fewer sheep may not react as expected when alone or with few other sheep.
 Being a prey species, the primary defense mechanism of sheep is to flee from danger when their flight zone is entered.
-Cornered sheep may charge and butt, or threaten by hoof stamping and adopting an aggressive posture.
-This is particularly true for ewes with newborn lambs.
+Cornered sheep may warn via any of hoof stamping, jumping, or adopting an aggressive posture.
+They will charge and butt if they decide to fight, most notably for ewes protecting newborn lambs, and rams.
+The English verb "ram" directly comes from male sheep charging at targets of their ire, "ramming" them.

 In regions where sheep have no natural predators, none of the native breeds of sheep exhibit a strong flocking behavior.

 Herding

 Escaped sheep being led back to pasture with the enticement of food.
 This method of moving sheep works best with smaller flocks.

-Farmers exploit flocking behavior to keep sheep together on unfenced pastures such as hill farming, and to move them more easily.
-For this purpose shepherds may use herding dogs in this effort, with a highly bred herding ability.
-Sheep are food-oriented, and association of humans with regular feeding often results in sheep soliciting people for food.
-Those who are moving sheep may exploit this behavior by leading sheep with buckets of feed.
+Farmers exploit flocking behavior to keep sheep together on unfenced pastures such as in hill farming, and to move them more easily.
+For this purpose shepherds often use herding dogs.
+Humans can also herd sheep directly, most effectively with a promise of food, such as presenting a bucket of feed to them and carrying it in the desired direction.
+Association of humans with regular feeding results in sheep soliciting humans, essentially taking the behavior lambs have with their mothers and applying it to humans as well (e.g. bleating or pressing their noses for attention and food).